Certificate of Completion | 36 credits minimum

 Academic and Career Advising

-Estimated Time to Completion: If students follow suggested sample schedule, completion time is two semesters.
+If students follow the suggested semester schedule, time to completion is four semesters.

 |Program Student Learning Outcomes

 ||Related College-Wide Student Learning Outcomes